FDSN/source-identifiers/README.md

 To propose changes to the specification a submitter must provide two things:

 * A written description of the change (motivations, potential impact, etc.).
-* A fork of the most recent `draft` branch of the repository submitted as a pull request (PR) on Github.
+* A fork of the most recent `draft` branch of the repository submitted as a pull request (PR) on GitHub.
 The PR should include the changes being proposed.

 The procedure is as follows: